dokku/dokku/docs/getting-started/upgrading.md

 dokku ps:rebuildall # rebuilds all applications
 ```

-To upgrade herokuish from source, upgrade with:
+To upgrade Herokuish from source, upgrade with:

 ```shell
 cd /tmp